psibi/rucredstash/DEVELOPMENT.md

 ## Future TODOs

-* Upstream changes to rusoto based on the work here.
-* UX of get subcommand should be changed.
 * get_all should support exporting in JSON/CSV/Dotenv and Yaml formats.
 * putall subcommand
   - I dislike the default behavior of credstash.
 So this is one place